AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/introduction.md

 ## Enhanced User Experience

 Store Fulfillment enhances Adobe Commerce by adding the following capabilities to deliver improved shopping experiences and streamlined fulfillment workflows:

-* **Store Location Selector (SLS)**–Adds store pickup options, inventory availability, and store selectors to Adobe Commerce product, cart, and checkout interfaces.
+* **Store Location Selector (SLS)**–Exposes store pickup option, inventory availability and store selector on the product and cart pages in addition to the native checkout.

 * **Inventory Availability**–Adds additional product and global configuration options to Adobe Commerce Inventory Management to support store-level inventory allocation to drive timely local fulfillment.

 * **Cart and Checkout Enhancements**–Communicate the fastest available pickup times, locations, and costs to customers during their online shopping session.

 * **Check-in Process Flow**–Adds interfaces to improve the customer check-in process and interactions with store associates when they arrive for in-store or curbside pickup.